-I and other guides use only 5 or 6 types of hooks, but to keep it simple, my top two recommendations for float fishing hooks which can be found in most stores, are the Raven Specimen Hook (see at www.fishusa.com) and the very popular Gamakatsu Octopus Hook.
+I and other guides use only 5 or 6 types of hooks, but to keep it simple, my top two recommendations for float fishing hooks, which can be found in most stores, are the Raven Specimen Hook and the very popular Gamakatsu Octopus Hook.

-The choice of your hook size will depend on the different water conditions, the size of the fish, and different baits.
+The choice of your hook size will depend on the different water conditions, the size of the fish, and the size of the bait.

-As a rule of thumb, bigger hooks will be suited for bigger baits and smaller hooks for smaller baits and smaller fish as well.
+As a rule of thumb, bigger hooks will be suited for bigger baits, and smaller hooks for smaller baits and smaller fish.
 However, I’ve caught plenty of large steelhead on small baits with very small hooks.

 When it comes to leaders, you need to find a middle-ground leader and change based on conditions and fish size.

-I use a leader so light that the fish do not see it and this gets my clients a lot more bites, yet I know the leader needs to be heavy enough that the larger fish do not keep breaking off.
+I use a leader so light that the fish do not see it, which gets my clients a lot more bites, yet I know the leader needs to be heavy enough that the larger fish do not keep breaking off.